trans-travel/trans-travel/us/fl.md

  * Trans medical care is legal for adults, but surgery is still at risk and is subject to significant restriction.
 HRT is available.
+ * The State of Florida continues to officially oppose care, and is seeking to overturn court decisions that allowed the care to continue.
+   Florida has filed an appeal in a significant case on July 19, 2024.
  * Surgery for people under age 18 is illegal.
 However, puberty blockers and HRT are legal.
  * Medical providers can deny most care on the basis of their religious